Out of Many Scattered Things: Lady Stardust

 “How do you feel otherwise?”
 Tendo asks.

-“Not bad,” Jasper whispers.
+“Not bad,” Jasper murmurs.

 She nods.

-“We’re going to hang out here for another minute, Serge” Tendo says, full volume.
-“Keep recording.
-You tell us if anything changes.”
+“We’ll hang out here for another minute, Serge,” Tendo says, full volume.
+“You tell us if anything changes.”

-“Sure,” D’onofrio replies.
+“Sure,” D’Onofrio replies.

 No one replies.

 “There’s a local hockey team?”
-Lightcap asks finally.
+Lightcap asks.

 “You people,” Serge says.
 “You’re hopeless.”